IBM-Blockchain-Archive/learn-chaincode/README.md

 The Bluemix IBM Blockchain service currently requires chaincode to be in a [GitHub](https://Github.com/) repository.
 Therefore, you should register a GitHub account and setup Git locally on your computer.
 Need help?
 Vist [set up git](https://help.github.com/articles/set-up-git/) for more information.

-1. Visit [learn chaincode](https://github.com/IBM-Blockchain/learn-chaincode) and fork this repo.
+1. Visit [learn chaincode](https://github.com/IBM-Blockchain/learn-chaincode) and fork this repo (hint: you're already in it, just scroll up to the top and click **Fork**.)
 2. Now clone your fork to your $GOPATH.
 3. Notice that in this repo we have two different sets of chaincode:  [Start](https://github.com/IBM-Blockchain/learn-chaincode/blob/master/start/chaincode_start.go) - the chaincode you will start building from, and [Finished](https://github.com/IBM-Blockchain/learn-chaincode/blob/master/finished/chaincode_finished.go) - the chaincode that you will ultimately build.
 4. Make sure it builds in your local environment: